MattKevan/uxlift-next/README.md

 ### API integrations
 - Integrates with Beehiiv email newsletter platform
-- Auto-posts new articles to Bluesky.
+- Auto-posts new articles to Bluesky
+- Auto-downloads new content via RSS.

 ## Tech notes
 The site is built with NextJS, Tailwind and Supabase, with Pinecone for vector storage.